777X Business Operations

 Mentoring Objectives & Scope

 Expect to have engaging and thoughtful discussions and students to be prepared.
-Topics could include current workplace issues, career options/alternatives, and whatever the student is passionate about.
+Topics could include current workplace issues, career options/alternatives, and business topics the student is passionate about.

 When and where do you hold meetings with your students?